Special values of spectral zeta functions and combinatorics: Sturm-Liouville problems: Abstract

 \section{Abstract}

-In this paper, we study the special values of spectral zeta functions of Sturm-Liouville differential operators.
-Using Mercer's Theorem, we find these values are represented by multiple integrals of Green functions.
-The calculation of the integrals involves an interesting combinatorial problem on counting permutations with fixed peak and valley sets.
-As an application, we give a new explicit formula for Bernoulli numbers.
+In this paper, we apply the combinatorial results on counting permutations with fixed pinnacle and vale sets to evaluate the special values of the spectral zeta functions of Sturm-Liouville differential operators.
+As applications, we get a combinatorial formula for the special values of spectral zeta functions and give a new explicit formula for Bernoulli numbers.